Back Pain

 Back Pain is an extremely prevalent condition in the UK.
 Incidence statistics show that 80% of the population will experience back pain at some point in their lifetime, with almost half the adult population experiencing some form of back pain every year.

-Back Pain can be caused by any number of reasons and identifying where the pain is coming from is the first step in effectively managing and treating the pain.
+Back pain can be caused by any number of reasons and identifying where the pain is coming from is the first step in effectively managing and treating the pain.
 For this reason, every new patient starts their treatment at ProBack with a full consultation and examination to determine what isn’t functioning correctly within their spine and to therefore identify the source of pain.
 This is especially important in the early stages of pain, as the identification and subsequent actions can prevent a condition becoming more severe or chronic.

 Back pain can affect people in different ways, and can vary from mild, intermittent or niggling pain, all the way to a chronic, disabling, severe pain.
-It is common to experience just one, or multiple of the following symptoms:

 Since all segments of the spine have much in common; the potential for these symptoms to be found anywhere within its 3 sections is easily understood, having said that upper back pain symptoms often differ from lower back pain symptoms along numerous classic pathways.
 ProBack Therapists are experts at recognising and treating these patterns of dysfunction.